nielsproest/GKE-DM885-Project/README.md

 # Mandatory DM885-Project

-A system allowing users to solve optimization problems using different solvers in parrallel.
+A system allowing users to solve optimization problems using different solvers in parallel.

 ## Checkout the frontend